-Extra Credit: Up to 4% extra credit is available to all students via SONA research participation.
+Extra Credit: Up to 4% extra credit is available via SONA research participation.
 I will post any information that the Research Experiences Group sends me to assist you.
 As an active researcher myself, I would ask that you PLEASE TAKE ANY RESEARCH PARTICIPATION SERIOUSLY.
-Careless completion of a study's materials wastes everyone's time and undercuts the research process.
+Careless completion of a study's materials is a waste of everyone's time and undercuts the research process.
+This extra credit option is available to all students; please do not expect or request special arrangements.